snabble/Android-SDK/ui-toolkit/README.md

     SnabbleUiToolkit.executeAction(context,SnabbleUiToolkit.Event.SHOW_SHOP_LIST)
     ```

-4. Extend the 'ShopListFragment' to implement custom behaviour (e.g back button for toolbar etc.)
+4. Extend the 'ShopListFragment' to implement custom behaviour _(e.g back button for toolbar etc.)_

     The details page for each shop opens on click by default.
-If further customizations need to be done
+If further customizations needs to be done
     you can extend the 'ShopDetailsFragment' and navigate to the new destination by overwriting the
     SnabbleUi-Toolkit event `SHOW_SHOP_LIST_DETAILS`: